The player most likely to ...: Superlatives for the 2019-2020 MLB free-agent class

 Guy most likely to be the biggest steal: Hyun-Jin Ryu.
 I pegged Josh Donaldson in this space a year ago and was tempted to do that again, but Donaldson should get a multiyear deal this offseason.
 Ryu, coming off a season in which he led the majors with a 2.32 ERA, might nonetheless end up undervalued for several reasons:

-• Age and injury issues: He'll be entering his age-33 season, had Tommy John surgery as an amateur in 2004 and then shoulder and elbow injuries as he made only one start in 2015-16.
+• Age and injury issues: He'll be entering his age-33 season and had Tommy John surgery as an amateur in 2004 and then shoulder and elbow injuries as he made only one start in 2015 and 2016.

 • His non-elite strikeout rate.
 Ryu ranked 59th in strikeout rate out of 130 pitchers with at least 100 innings.